KurtWagner/zlinter/RULES.md

 and prevent unintended logic changes when adding new lines.

 If an `if` statement is used as part of a return or assignment it is excluded from this rule (braces not required).
-For example, the following will be ignored by this rule.
+For example, the following two examples will be ignored by this rule.

 ```zig
 const label = if (x > 10) "over 10" else "under 10";